PostsDesert/wholemeal/design.md

 - The back gesture should be styled more like the combo (receipt view)
 - Since we don't have anything at the bottom of the page, the lists should now show their full height.
 - On mobile, the back button should match the style and positioning of the combo page.
+- Instead of shrinking the list width when going from desktop to mobile, the lists should just switch to a single list list.

 Spinner View